South Sulawesi campaign of 1946–1947: Accusations of war crimes

 Westerling has always defended his actions and denied accusations of war crimes.
 His memoirs, which he publiced in 1952, devote a chapter to his self-defense.
 "They painted me as a bloodthirsty monster, who attacked the people of Celebes by fire and sword and exposed all those, who in the interest of Indonesia's national independence resisted Dutch rule, to a merciless campaign of repression".
 Westerling stated he had based his tactics on the premise that he performed the role of policeman, combating terror: "I arrested terrorists, not because they acted as instigators of the Republican government... but because they made themselves guilty of open and unmistaken crimes...I never had them [his troops] bombard a village, nor did I take the hut of innocent under fire.
 I had executed some criminals, but nobody had died needlessly or wrongly by my doing.

 In 1949, the Dutch–Indonesian agreement on transfer of power stipulated neither country would call the other on its wartime offences, thus ruling out any attempt by Indonesia to press for Westerling's extradition.

 Lawsuit against Dutch State

 In 2013, the Dutch ambassador in Indonesia, apologized on behalf of the Dutch government.
-In 2014 widows and children of the murdered men filed a lawsuit against the Dutch state.
-A Dutch court ruled in 2015 that the Dutch state was liable for the damage done because it was Dutch territory and the people residents of the Kingdom of the Netherlands.
+In 2014, the Dutch Honorary Debts Committee Foundation, represented by human rights lawyer Liesbeth Zegveld, filed a lawsuit against the Dutch state on behalf of widows and children of the murdered men.
+A Dutch court ruled in 2015 that the Dutch state was liable for damages because Sulawesi (Celebes until December 1946) had been Dutch territory at the time of the campaign, and its people inhabitants of the Kingdom of the Netherlands.